JNgangu/product-data-cleaning-pipeline/README.md

-# 🧠 Product Data Cleaning Pipeline
+Product Data Cleaning Pipeline

-## Overview
+Overview

-This project demonstrates a complete **data cleaning workflow** using Python and Pandas.
+This project demonstrates a real-world data cleaning process using Python and Pandas.
-It prepares raw retail product data for analysis by handling missing values, cleaning text fields, and converting data types.

----

-## Process
+The goal was to take messy product data — with missing prices, inconsistent formatting, and date issues — and turn it into a clean dataset ready for reporting or analysis.

+Steps I Took

-1️⃣ Load raw product data (`raw_product_data.csv`)
+Loaded raw product data from CSV

-2️⃣ Clean column names and text
+Cleaned and normalised column names
-3️⃣ Handle missing values and symbols (£, NaN)
-4️⃣ Convert data types (Price, Date)
-5️⃣ Export the cleaned dataset

----
+Removed unwanted symbols (like £)

+Converted text and price fields to correct data types

+Fixed missing values using mean or default values

+Formatted dates consistently (YYYY-MM-DD)

+Exported a clean Excel file ready for use

-## Tools Used
+Tools Used

-- Python 3
+Python

-- Pandas
+Pandas

-- Excel / CSV
+Excel / CSV

----

-## Output
+Output
-- `Cleaned_Product_Data.xlsx` – cleaned version ready for analysis

----

-## Skills Demonstrated
-Data Cleaning • Regex • Type Conversion • Missing Data Handling • Report Export
+Cleaned_Product_Data.xlsx — cleaned version of the dataset

+What This Shows

+Data cleaning and transformation with Pandas

+Handling missing or invalid values

+Preparing real-world data for business reporting

+Extra Notes

+This project is part of a personal portfolio focused on data engineering and ETL practice.
+The main focus was to simulate what a junior data engineer would do on the job when dealing with raw datasets.